 The company producing the automated machines for the S8 is located two miles away from PHC.
 The company’s suppliers also are nearby.
 PHC’s three parts suppliers are within a 25-mile radius, and its three packaging suppliers are about 10 miles away.
 The reshoring strategy should eliminate or significantly reduce logistics challenges and inventory shortages that PHC has experienced with its Chinese supplier.

-In December, PHC nearly ran out of its flagship product during an eight-day strike at the ports of Long Beach and Los Angeles, Garavaglia says.
-Localizing production can mitigate similar supply chain disruptions, which cost U.S. industrial products companies $2.2 billion in 2011, according to a PricewaterhouseCoopers study.
+"PHC nearly ran out of its flagship product during an eight-day strike at the ports of Long Beach and Los Angeles", Garavaglia says.
+Localizing production can mitigate similar supply chain disruptions, which cost U.S. industrial products companies $2.2 billion, according to a PricewaterhouseCoopers study.
 Such delays are unacceptable for PHC’s clients, which include major, high-volume retailers.
 To help achieve its delivery goals, the company involved local suppliers and its machine builder in a four-day kaizen event.

-PHC executives realized that assembly workers needed to multi-task to achieve the desired takt time using the one-piece- ow process aided by the machine automation.
+PHC executives realized that assembly workers needed to multi-task to achieve the desired takt time using the one-piece- ow process aided by machine automation.
 Spina and the PHC team came up with seven assembly-process options during the kaizen event.

 The process requires only two workers and a water spider to load the parts into the machine.
 During the test run, the company was able to meet its assembly goal of 3.5 seconds per product.
 At this rate, PHC expects to produce 7,714 cutters per day.

 The company also made adjustments to cut packaging costs by 30%.
 PHC will use perforated bags on a roll that will be automatically heat-sealed and released into a 12-pack box.

-PHC expects to begin S8 production by April 2013 and ramp up to more than 7,000 units a day once all customers are converted from the S4 to the S8.
+PHC expects to begin S8 production and ramp up to more than 7,000 units a day once all customers are converted from the S4 to the S8.
 As production ramps up, PHC executives expect to win new business from companies that have committed to buying U.S.-made goods.
-For instance Wal-Mart, a former PHC customer, pledged in January to source $50 billion over the next 10 years from U.S. suppliers.
+For instance, Wal-Mart, a former PHC customer, pledged to source $50 billion over the next 10 years from U.S. suppliers.
 PHC hopes to win back that business plus more from customers who have large union workforces that prefer using “Made in America” products, Marinovich says.
 “We’re at the cutting edge of a resurgence of ‘made in the United States,’” Marinovich says.
 “We saw it happening and wanted to be a part of that.”